French Press vs AeroPress Coffee - We'll Breakdown The Differences For You

 The AeroPress can be used to make more than a single cup if you use two or three times the grounds for the brewing process and then add eight to twelve cups of hot water.

-WINNER: The Aeropress wins by a mile here thanks to it’s incredible short brew time.
+WINNER: The Aeropress wins by a mile here thanks to its incredibly short brew time.
 A minute and a half for up to six mugs of coffee is just plain impressive.

 3. The Final Product

-The French press can also leave you with silt in your coffee since it uses a metal filter, which won’t strain out the finest bits of grounds.
-Using coarse grounds and minding your steeping time is important in deterring this, but many still find that silt is just part of the French press experience.
+Likewise, grind size is an important consideration for the French press.
+Using an excessively fine grind can leave you with silt in your coffee since the metal filter won’t strain out the finest bits of grounds.
+There are more solids in the typical cup of French press coffee, though - it's nothing like you'd get from a pour over or drip coffee maker.
+But that's part of the charm.
+Using a coarse grind and minding your steeping time is important in deterring this, but many still find that silt is just part of the French press experience.

 Unlike the French press, the Aeropress doesn’t need any steeping time, which is helpful if you’re the forgetful type who tends to oversteep, but also if you aren’t a fan of “oily” coffee.
-Since there is no steeping time involved in the Aeropress, there are far less oils present, which is what gives it a lighter flavor and consistency.
+Since there is no steeping time involved in the Aeropress, there is far less oil present, which is what gives it a lighter flavor and consistency.

 The French press is the best way to achieve a robust brew from any type of bean.
 It also brews the thickest cup of coffee, so if the right texture is high on your list, it’s the option for you.
 Since the iconic piece doesn’t require filters, it produces less waste as well as requiring less investment for use.